Reuters team wins 2014 'Oz Prize'

 Oz Elliott was a fellow of the American Academy of Arts and Sciences.
 He served on numerous boards, including Asia Society, the American Museum of Natural History, the New York Public Library and Harvard’s Board of Overseers.
 He was among the first to be inducted into the Magazine Editors Hall of Fame.
 He served on the Pulitzer Prize Board, wrote books, and received honorary degrees and many journalism awards.
 Through his leadership as a civic journalist and civic stalwart, he inspired and trained thousands to become active partners in shaping our society.
 Though Oz died in 2008, his contribution is a lasting legacy.

-Norman Pearlstine, Chairman of the Jury, Chief Content Officer, Bloomberg L.P. and former Editor-in-Chief of Time, Inc. (recusing his vote)
+Norman Pearlstine, Chairman of the Jury, Chief Content Officer, Time, Inc.

 Marcus Brauchli, Vice President, The Washington Post Co.